mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 **2015** Swarm Toolkit released

-**2015 June** Docker engine with Swarm Mode released with Docker 1.12
+**2015 June** Docker 1.12 released with Swarm Mode

 **Docker "Swarm Mode"** is quite a revolution in Docker Engine capabilities as it integrates:

-Orchestration Capabilities directly within the Docker Engine
+Orchestration Capabilities directly in the Docker Engine
 - Load balancing across a mesh network
 - Service Discovery

 The same ease of use we're accustomed to from Docker !
 - easy to use coherent commands
 - the same Docker engine API